mosesvk/_myBlog/content/blog/review-drstrange-2.md

 But WandaVision really could've been the story to help skyrocket this plot.
 That series, in my opinion, was a masterpiece.
 It's storyline and character development were strong and consistent.
 Wanda was a multi-faceted character who was going through pain and grief.
 But Multiverse of Madness only gives a five second nod to WandaVision in Dr. Strange and Wanda's conversation at the fake orchard, which was also already shown in the trailer.

+Doctor Strange's storyline was done well and consistent.
+In the first movie he was learning how "it's not about you..." from the Ancient One.
+He had to humble himself and surrender his pride to fully grasp his power potential.
+In this movie, Doctor Strange had learned of the hypocrisies of his other variants.

+Ponytail Strange was willing to sacrifice an innocent America Chavez for the fate of the universe.
+Illuminati Strange used the darkhold to save his universe yet caused an incursion which destroyed another universe. <span id='italic'>Three Eyed</span> Strange used the Darkhold to search for a Christine.

 ### Wanda or Scarlet?-